Al-Attar Mosque: Construction

 There are two main architects attributed to the construction of the mosque whose names are inscribed within the building.
 One is Abu Bakr ibn al-Basis, a well known architect of the time, and the other is Muhammad ibn Ibrahim, an unknown architect who is written to have been responsible for the main eastern portal and minbar.
+The inscription, a line of naskh script, reads:

+Another inscription, located 2 m above the ground in the bay of the main portal, also in naskh script, reads:

 The construction of the mosque is broken up into three distinct sections that occurred at three different times.
 The oldest section of the mosque is the southern section, the northern section was constructed in a second phase, and then finally a third phase consisted of adding the ablution room, vestibule, and the adjoining eastern room.

+A third inscription is on a muqarnas decoration above the lintel of a door on the western side of the mosque.
+Written in a primitive script, it reads:

-Style and Significance
+Style and significance

 The mosque blends in with its surroundings.
 The three entrances are direct extensions of three roads, with the dome of the mosque being where these three major streets would intersect.
 This layout asserts the mosque as meeting place for, and extension of the surrounding community.

 Notable exterior structures are the grand and richly decorated eastern portal which is made from light and dark-colored alternating stone with stone molding, decorative ablaq, a square plaque of polychrome marble, and a crowning muqarnas niche.
 Another is the towering square-shaped minaret that is made out of sandstone.

 In the interior, the minbar in the center is a built-in white marble structure.
 The mihbar sits off-center on the qiblah wall.
 This layout is extremely uncommon in mosque construction.
 The odd configuration of these interior components has been the main cause of speculation surrounding the mosque's history and potential previous usage as a church.